 One reason why cups are essential for men is that they keep everything in place.
 It is more difficult for men to control their “sensitive” parts when sparring.
 A protective, comfortable cup will keep everything in place without restricting movement.

 Some cups, like those built into MMA shorts, allow for improved stretching, leading to better performance in a fight.
 Having the freedom to stretch your groin area properly can prevent strains and other muscle-related injuries.

 The UFC regulates the type of cup fighters are allowed to wear.
 While the fighter must feel comfortable with their cup, it should not have any extra padding.
 The UFC also requires the cups to be made from approved materials that should be worn during matches or practice.

 When choosing the right cup for you, be sure to consider durability, functionality, and which is most comfortable for you.

-It is very common for fighters today to wear compression shorts with a built-in cup.
+It is very common for fighters today to wear MMA shorts with a built-in cup.
 They are comfortable to wear, easy to adjust, but still provide protection.